Sober October: Can A Month Off From Alcohol Really Improve Your Life?

 What is sober October?

 Sober October is the new and more poetic Dry January.
 It involves cutting out alcohol for 31 days, often for charity.
-Ten years ago, the Australian youth health organisation Life Education raised money by creating the fundraiser “Ocsober.”
-Similarly, Go Sober For October is a charity from this country that raised £5m for Macmillan Cancer Support in 2017, The Guardian reported.
-Anyone can sign up and participate.
+Ten years ago, the Australian youth health organization Life Education raised money by creating the fundraiser “Ocsober.”
+Similarly, Go Sober For October is a UK charity that raised £5m for Macmillan Cancer Support in 2017, The Guardian reported.
+Although it’s based in England, anyone can sign up and participate.

 Advertisement